obiwanjacobi/Zlang/docs/types/range.md

 [0..i]
 ```

-iterators

-slices
+Iterators

+- Array
+- List
+- Range
+- Slice

+Slices

-> a pointer and a length
+> A pointer and a length